Squats and Your Back: Common Myths

 We want to utilize the most muscle mass.
 The squat trains more than just your legs.
 By using the low bar position, we’re utilizing more of the posterior chain, including the hamstrings, glutes, and spinal extensors, due to the more closed hip angle and the leaned over back angle.
 That’s right, we are also using the squat to strengthen our back!

 Most people believe that the back should stay straight when squatting.
 They’re right, but there’s a difference between straight and vertical.
 The closer your back is to vertical in a back squat, the less moment force there is on the back segment, and the less of a training effect you will get for your spinal extensors and glutes.
 You can look down and have a more horizontal back angle while keeping the spine straight.
-This requires that the lifter is able to lock the spine in rigid extension through isometric contraction of the spinal extensors, and maintain this anatomical position throughout the rep, even as they hinge forward at the hips.
+This requires that the lifter can lock the spine in rigid extension through isometric contraction of the spinal extensors, and maintain this anatomical position throughout the rep, even as they hinge forward at the hips.
 Think of the spine as a single, solid segment that is tilting in space, without bending or flexing.
-This leaned over position allows us to train more muscle groups, while keeping the spine straight and rigid.
+This leaned-over position allows us to train more muscle groups while keeping the spine straight and rigid.

 We want to use “hip drive.”
 Hip drive is what we use to drive up from the bottom of the squat.
 If you lead with the head or chest, rather than keeping your gaze down and leading with the hips, the hips and knees will be pulled forward and you will either be off-balance forward or your back angle too vertical.
 The knee angle will close and the hamstrings lose tightness, which is an important component of both the stretch reflex out of the bottom as well as the hamstrings’ ability to generate force.

 We want to stay balanced.
 A properly performed squat has the center of mass balanced over midfoot with the feet flat on the floor.
-With the bar in low bar position, this means that we must lean over in order to satisfy this criteria.
-With a too-vertical back angle, as is the result of trying to look up or straight ahead, the knees slide forward in order to maintain balance, and the lifter’s weight may shift to their toes.
-The knee angle becomes more closed with the hip angle staying more open – the implications of this discussed in the previous paragraph.
+With the bar in a low bar position, this means that we must lean over to satisfy these criteria.
+With a too-vertical back angle, as is the result of trying to look up or straight ahead, the knees slide forward to maintain balance, and the lifter’s weight may shift to their toes.
+The knee angle becomes more closed with the hip angle staying more open – the implications of this being discussed in the previous paragraph.

-A vertical back angle during a low bar squat will lead to decreased tension in the muscles of the lower extremity, less overall muscle mass used during the movement, a loss-of-midfoot-balance, or a decrease in your ability to use hip drive (or all of the above!).
+A vertical back angle during a low bar squat will lead to decreased tension in the muscles of the lower extremities, less overall muscle mass used during the movement, a loss of midfoot balance, or a decrease in your ability to use hip drive (or all of the above!).
 Looking up will certainly lead to a more vertical back angle, but keeping the spine straight while leaning over and looking down is perfectly doable.